sahadnk72/sahadnk72.github.io/_posts/2014-11-06-oculus-hack.md

 I sent the query parameters as arrays to confuse the application which resulted in skipping some condition checks in the logic responsible for the password reset.

-Boom!!
-Keep fuzzing until you find the hole!!

 A nice bounty followed up after it was reported to the Facebook security team.